Renewables

 Share

-North Macedonia’s plan for 2026 includes 67 power plant projects of at least 1 MW each, for investments totaling an estimated EUR 3.74 billion, and 96 accepted proposals for standalone and co-located energy storage facilities, worth EUR 1.98 billion.
+North Macedonia’s 2026 plan includes 67 power plant projects of at least 1 MW each, for investments totaling an estimated EUR 3.74 billion, and 96 acceptable proposals for standalone and co-located energy storage facilities, worth EUR 1.98 billion.
+The deadlines are to be ascertained at a later stage.

 Minister of Energy, Mining and Mineral Resources of North Macedonia Sanja Božinovska today presented another annual plan for the construction of power plants and energy storage systems.
 The Law on Energy of 2025 stipulates adopting one every year.